SA's stricken ferrochrome industry "fairly close" to power deal - Miningmx

 The joint venture’s Lion Complex would remain suspended for the remainder of the year while the partners ran a maintenance programme.
 Fullard said this would enable the JV to bring Lion back into production as it wanted, although potentially as a two- rather than four-furnace operation, depending on future economics.

 Instead of ferrochrome, Merafe is exporting chrome ore, a less beneficiated input in the steel industry.
-Merafe’s tockpiles of chrome as of end-June were 246,000 tons.
+Merafe’s stockpiles of chrome as of end-June were 246,000 tons.

 “It doesn’t make sense for us to convert ore to ferrochrome because of the conversion margin versus selling ore to China.
 There’s about a 10 to 15 US cents per pound difference,” said Fullard.
 “So for that reason, we would rather sell the ore than convert that into ferrochrome.”